< < ST01 : ST02 : ST03 > >

 012 The system shall implement control plans to coordinate signalized intersections based on data from sensors and connected vehicles.
 03 Traffic Operations need to be able to manage and implement control plans using collected data, including environmental data, in order to coordinate signalized intersections.

-013 The system shall adjust signal timing in respond to traffic and environmental parameters at each intersection in real time and adapts so that the traffic network is optimized using available green time to serve the actual traffic demands while minimizing 03 Traffic Operations need to be able to manage and implement control plans using collected data, including environmental data, in order to coordinate signalized intersections.
+013 The system shall adjust signal timing in respond to traffic and environmental parameters at each intersection in real time and adapts so that the traffic network is optimized using available green time to serve the actual traffic demands while minimizing the environmental impact.
+03 Traffic Operations need to be able to manage and implement control plans using collected data, including environmental data, in order to coordinate signalized intersections.

 014 The system shall process collected traffic and environmental data from sensors and connected vehicles.
 02 Traffic Operations need to process collected data, including environmental data, to accurately know current and forecasted conditions in order to improve the traffic signal system.